-Chatbots will be able to help businesses better engage with their customers, regardless of scale or industry.
+Chatbots can help businesses better engage with their customers, regardless of scale or industry.

 Ultimately, there are 3 ways to develop and perfect your company’s chatbot.

-And take comfort in the idea that chatbots, like other up-and-coming AI devices and machine-learning gadgets, may soon make life easier for everyone, especially in retail and customer service.
+Also, take comfort in the idea that chatbots, like other up-and-coming AI devices and machine-learning gadgets, may make life easier for everyone, especially in retail and customer service.

 At Kommunicate, we envision a world-beating customer support solution to empower the new era of customer support.
 We would love to have you on board to have a first-hand experience with Kommunicate.
 You can signup here and start delighting your customers right away.